wind0419/tcptty/README.md

 # tcptty
-A framework for transmiting data between tcp and uart
+A framework for transmitting data between tcp and uart